Saikumar1801/ClimateLens-Pro/README.md

 **ClimateLens Pro** is an advanced, multi-engine AI platform designed to make complex climate and ESG (Environmental, Social, and Governance) data accessible, interactive, and actionable.
 Developed for the **Innovate Together: A Multi-Partner Google Cloud Hackathon**, this project demonstrates a powerful proof-of-concept for a next-generation climate intelligence tool for businesses, researchers, and policymakers.

  **Live Demo:** https://climatelens-pro-private-frontend.onrender.com/
-*(Suggestion: Record a short GIF of your app in action and replace the link above.
-This is highly recommended!)*

 ## 🔥 The Problem